 - Whether any areas of the heart are damaged

 To perform an echocardiogram, vets typically hold a probe against the skin overlying your pet’s heart.
 The probe sends sound waves to the heart, which appear as images on a screen.

 Echocardiograms are usually painless and safe to perform on almost any pet.
-While sedation is not always necessary, your vet may use it to ensure your pet is still for the duration of the procedure.
-Minimal movement helps your vet get the clearest images.
+While sedation is not always necessary, your veterinarian may use it to ensure your pet is still for the duration of the procedure.
+Minimal movement helps your veterinarian get the clearest images.
 Some patients may also need small areas of chest hair shaved to capture the best images.

 Heart disease is a serious condition in dogs and cats.
 Factors like age, breed and diet can affect your pet’s chance of developing heart disease.
 An echocardiogram provides more insight into your pet’s condition, helping us determine the best treatment options.

 We recommend echocardiograms for patients with a heart murmur, arrhythmia or suspicion of heart disease.
 If your pet displays any of the following symptoms, scheduling an echocardiogram could help identify whether a heart issue is causing the problem: